BAJAJ FINSERV DIRECT LIMITED

 You can get a loan amount of up to 100% of your bike’s value.
 The highest loan amount you can get is 100 LTV, but it can vary according to your credit score, repayment structure, and vehicle cost.

-If you are applying online, you can instantly get approval.
-However, depending on the bank, this process can take a few minutes and range from a few hours to a few business days.
+If you are applying online, you might get instant approval.
+However, depending on the bank, this process can take a few minutes, with approval ranging from a few hours to a few business days.

-Several actions are taken by lenders if you fail to repay the EMI within 90 days.
-It includes late payment fees, a negative credit score, an increase in loan tenure, as well as legal action or repossession of the vehicle to recover dues.
+Several actions may be taken by lenders if you fail to repay the EMI within 90 days.
+It includes late payment fees, a negative credit score, an increase in loan tenure.
+Lenders may also take legal action or proceed with repossession of the vehicle to recover dues.

 Yes.
 According to the Motor Vehicles Act of 1988, it is necessary to have bike insurance, irrespective of the fact the bike is new or old.